procrastinate-org/procrastinate/CONTRIBUTING.rst

 also need to create a corresponding migration script in the ``procrastinate/sql/migrations`` directory.

-For example, let's say you want to add column named ``extra`` to the ``procrastinate_jobs`` table.
-You would edit ``procrastinate/sql/schema.sql`` and change the definition of the table to add that column.
-This will be enough for new procrastinate users, but existing users will need a way to migrate their existing schema into the new one.
-For that, you'd also need to create a migration script, whose content would look like this:
+For example, let's say you want to add a column named ``extra`` to the ``procrastinate_jobs`` table.
+You will first edit ``procrastinate/sql/schema.sql`` and change the definition of the table to add that column.
+That would be sufficient for new Procrastinate users, but existing users, whose database already includes Procrastinate objects (tables, indexes, ...), need to be able to migrate their existing schema into the new one.
+For that reason, as a Procrastinate developer, you'll also need to create a migration script, whose content would look like this:

 .. code-block:: sql